Saelyria/Braid/README.md

 ## Acknowledgement

-Tableau uses Tony Arnold's super-awesome [Differ](https://github.com/tonyarnold/Differ) library to do its diffing work.
-If you like Tableau, make sure to give that repo a star as well!
+Tableau uses a fork of Tony Arnold's super-awesome [Differ](https://github.com/tonyarnold/Differ) library to do its diffing work.
+If you like
+Tableau, make sure to give that repo a star as well!

 ## License